tcuwp/http_accept_language/README.md

 end
 ```

-If you want to enable this behavior by default in your controllers, you can just include the provided concern:
+To enable this behavior by default, include the provided concern:

 ```ruby
 class ApplicationController < ActionController::Base
   include HttpAcceptLanguage::AutoLocale
 #...
 end
 ```